xErik/nftgen/README.md

 # nftgen

-NFT unqiue image generator and metadata analyzer.
+NFT unique image generator and metadata analyzer.
 It can be used as a Dart library or from the command line.

 This is work in progress.
 At the moment, it cannot be used by Flutter Web.